-Digestion of snap-frozen tumor tissue with 0.2 mg/mL Proteinase K (Roche) in digestion buffer (50 mmol/L NaCl, 10 mmol/L Tris-HCl (pH 8.3), 1 mmol/L EDTA, and 0.5% SDS) was carried out overnight at 55°C. The cell lysates were purified by phenol:chloroform:isoamyl alcohol (25:24:1), and DNA was precipitated by adding 1/10th volume of 3 mol/L sodium acetate and 2.5 volumes of 100% ethanol at -20° C. The DNA was resuspended in water at 37°C for 1 hour.
-A total of 0.5 μg of tumor and male reference genomic DNA (Promega Corp.) was fluorescently labeled by following the NimbleGen enzymatic labeling protocol that uses Cy3and Cy5-labeled random nanomers (TriLink Biotechnologies), a heat fragmentation step at 98°C for 10 minutes, and amplification with Klenow fragment 5'-3'exo- (NEB).
-Five micrograms of each Cy5-labeled sample was cohybridized with 5 μg of Cy3-labeled human male reference DNA (Promega Corp.) on Agilent SurePrint G3 Human Catalog CGH 4 \times 180K (part no. G4449A), following the hybridization and washing conditions from the Agilent Oligonucleotide Array-Based CGH for Genomic DNA Analysis Protocol v6.2.
-Arrays were scanned with the Agilent DNA Microarray Scanner and quantified with the Feature Extraction 10.5.1.1.
-Comparative genomic hybridization (CGH) processed signal was then uploaded into Biodiscovery Nexus CGH v.5.1 software where the quality was assessed and data were visualized and analyzed.
+Digestion of snap-frozen tumour tissue with 0.2 mg/ml Proteinase K (Roche, Laval, QC, Canada) in digestion buffer (50 mM NaCl, 10 mM Tris-HCl (pH 8.3), 1 mM EDTA and 0.5% SDS) was carried out overnight at 55°C. The cell lysates were purified by Phenol:Chloroform:Isoamyl Alcohol (25:24:1), and DNA was precipitated by adding 1/10th volume of 3M sodium acetate and 2.5 volumes of 100% ethanol at -20°C. The DNA was resuspended in water at 37°C for 1 hour.
+0.5 μg of tumour and male reference genomic DNA (Promega Corp) was fluorescently labeled by following the NimbleGen enzymatic labeling protocol which employs Cy3 and Cy5 labeled random nanomers (TriLink Biotechnologies), a heat fragmentation step at 98°C for 10 minutes, and amplification with Klenow fragment 5'-3'exo- (NEB).
+5 μg of each Cy5-labeled sample was co-hybridized with 5 μg of Cy3-labeled human male reference DNA (Promega Corp) on Agilent SurePrint G3 Human Catalog CGH 4x180K (Part No. G4449A) following the hybridization and washing conditions from the Agilent Oligonucleotide Array-Based CGH for Genomic DNA Analysis Protocol v6.2.
+Arrays were scanned with the Agilent DNA Microarray Scanner and quantified with Feature Extraction 10.5.1.1.
+CGH processed signal was then uploaded into Biodiscovery Nexus CGH v.
+5.1 software, where the quality was assessed and data were visualized and analyzed.